The Habit of Bible Study

 There's no other book like it.
 It's God's book.
 It's God's love letter to you.

 And here's what we see.
-Paul writing to the church at rome in Romans 10.
-He says faith comes by hearing and hearing by The Word of God.
+Paul writing to the church at Rome in Romans 10.
+He says Romans 10:17 (NKJV) “So then faith comes by hearing, and hearing by the word of God.”
 You want to grow in faith.
 You want to have life, transformational faith.

 What does.
 But the book is primarily about God.
-That from COVID to cover, if you look closely enough, you'll be learning not just what God says, but you'll learn his ways, you'll learn his character.
+From cover to cover, if you look closely enough, you'll be learning not just what God says, but you'll learn his ways, you'll learn his character.
 You'll become a student of the Lord himself.
 I've been calling it a love letter.

 It reminds me of the summer of 78.
 The summer of 78.
 I went on a mission trip with Campus Crusade for Christ.
 And I was part of a music trip where I played guitar and sang and gave my testimony and went around and visited different groups of college students and so forth that summer.
 And it was a great summer.